projections-tech/projections-core/Tutorial.md

 $ deactivate
 ```

-In order to reenter environment following command is entered from projections demo directory:
+In order to reenter environment following command is entered from projections-core directory:

 ```
 $ source projections_demo/bin/activate